gabrieldavison/channel-hopper/README.md

 ## Exporting / Importing Data

 Your presets are saved to localstorage but I HIGHLY recommend you back them up.
-If you click the three dots in the top right hand corner the import / export dialog will open.
+If you click the three dots in the top right hand corner when the editor is visible, the import / export dialog will open.
 From here you can export your presets to a json file or import a previous backup.